 Insect screens are not designed to keep children from falling out of windows.
 Their presence is does not contribute to window safety for children.

 Position beds and other furniture away from windows.
 Otherwise, children can quickly and easily climb to window ledges or sills and fall.
 If you need ventilation, open windows that children can’t reach.

 Specify safety glazing, such as tempered glass, as an extra precaution for windows.
 Building codes require that all patio doors have safety glazing.
 Upon impact, this glass breaks into small chunks, rather than sharp pieces.

 The dangling cord from blinds can quickly become a choking hazard to a child playing with the cord.
 Keep cords out of reach of children or use cordless window covering options.

 Talk About Window Safety With Your Child

-You can download a free “Look out for kids” workbook at Andersen Windows so your kids can enjoy coloring while you remind them window hazards and teach them to use proper window safety tips.
+You can download a free printable “Look out for kids” workbook at Andersen Windows (click that link and scroll down to the bottom of the page) so your kids can enjoy coloring while you remind them of window hazards and teach them to use proper window safety tips.

 If young children live in your home, consider installing window guards on windows that are not required for emergency escape or rescue in a fire.
 Be aware that window guards must have easy release mechanisms so that they do not impede emergency escape and rescue.
 Consult your local fire department to determine proper window guard placement.